-With 137 airports handling more than 166 million domestic and international passengers, airports in India have emerged as significant advertising platforms due to the increasing air travel and footfall.
+With 137 airports handling more than 166 million domestic and international passengers as of June 2020, airports in India have emerged as significant advertising platforms due to the increasing air travel and footfall.

 Advertisements are displayed in terminals, baggage claim areas, boarding gates, and other high-traffic zones within airports.
 Brands often utilise airport advertising to target affluent and frequent travellers.